 But now the company seems to have had a change of heart and has revealed that it will start to sell a new display in 2018.

-As for when that new display might go on sale in 2018, that probably depends a lot on the development of the new Mac Pro (read about Apple's plans for the 2018 Mac Pro here).
+As for when that new display might go on sale in 2018, that probably depends a lot on the development of the new Mac Pro.

-Apple tends to make announcements relating to the Mac Pro at WWDC, so it's feasible that we could find out more about it's plans for the Mac Pro, and the accompanying display, at WWDC in June 2017, although they won't ship until 2018.
+Apple tends to make announcements relating to the Mac Pro at WWDC, so it's feasible that we could find out more about it's plans for the Mac Pro, and the accompanying display, at WWDC in June 2018, with the new models shipping later that year, or even in 2019.
 This would follow the way the Mac Pro was launched - with a preview at WWDC followed by it going on sale in January the following year.

 With the Mac Pro able to support up to three 4K displays or six Thunderbolt displays.
 There was some speculation back in 2014 that Apple would launch a 4K monitor with a resolution of 4069 x 2160 (or 3840 x 2160) pixels.